 For acceptance into the Adult Day Services program, candidates must be at least 60 years of age and legal Oklahoma residents.
 They must require care or supervision or be unable to function 100% independently.
 However, their condition must not necessitate around the clock care.
 An exception to the age limit is granted in cases of early-onset Alzheimer's, other related dementias, and for individuals requiring care to recover from stroke.

 The applicant's monthly income is a factor in determining their eligibility and also if a co-payment will be required to receive services.
-As of 2018, those whose monthly income is less than $868 are automatically eligible financially and will receive adult day services free of charge.
+As of 2019, the income and co-payment amounts have not changed from the previous year.
+Those whose monthly income is less than $868 are automatically eligible financially and will receive adult day services free of charge.
 A married couple is permitted the same amount of monthly income as a single individual (no greater than $868).

 Information regarding the applicant's financial assets (as opposed to their income) is not collected during the application process and therefore not considered to be an eligibility factor.

 In Adult Day Care (Centers), the following types of services are typically provided.

 Each individual program participant will receive a Care Delivery Plan, which outlines the specific services that will be available to them.